Andrey885/NpucloudAPI/README.md

 # NpucloudAPI
-Hardware-efficient hosting for your AI models
+Hardware-efficient hosting for your AI models.

-This is an official Python client for running fast model inference on the NPUCloud service from your Python code.
+This is an official Python client for model inference with [NPUCloud](https://npucloud.tech/).

 ## Quick Start